mrisher/smtp-sts/spec.md

 * v: Version (plain-text, required).
 Currently only "1" is supported.
 * to:  TLS-Only (plain-text, required).
 If “true,” the receiving MTA requests that messages be delivered only if they conform to the STS policy.
+* sto: Sends TLS-Only (plain-text, optional).
+If "true", the sender's domain requests that messages be received, only if the connection is TLS encrypted.
+  The receiving MTA should defer unencrypted messages from this domain temporarily.
+If ommited, the senders domain does not set an STS policy for outgoing mail, thus must not be included in failure-reports.
 * mx: MX patterns (comma-separated list of plain-text MX match patterns, required).
 One or more comma-separated patterns matching the expected MX for this domain.
 For example, "*.example.com,*.example.net" indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
+* smx: Sending MX patterns (comma-separated list of plain-text MX match patterns, required if "sto" is set).
+One or more comma-separated patterns matching the expected PTR-RR of the IP address sending the mail.
+The corresponding A/AAAA-RR also must point back to the sending IP address.
 * a: The mechanisms available to use to authenticate this policy itself (required, comma-separated list).
 See the section _Policy_ _Authentication_ for more details.
 Possible values are: